nkhule/che/README.md

     }
 }'

-Settings updated can either be persistent (applied cross restarts) or transient (will not survive a full cluster restart) More about cluster update settings can be found here- https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html
+Settings updated can either be persistent (applied cross restarts) or transient (will not survive a full cluster restart).

+More about cluster update settings can be found here- https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html

-# Enable default shard rebalancing-
+## Enable default shard rebalancing-
 Once you see cluster is back to normal load or minimal load, you can enable re-balancing of shards for newly added node by hitting api from any of the cluster nodes as follows -

 curl -XPUT 'localhost:9200/_cluster/settings' -d'